Olivia believes in the magic of life. Her faith is tested, love is the answer.

 Dr. Lansford explained how most cancers still baffle the medical world.
-They may have drugs that seem to keep people alive longer but the side effects can kill you or certainly keep you very sick.
-What they did not know is there is a variety of reasons why cells change, mutate, multiply and attack good cells.
+They have drugs that seem to keep people alive longer but side effects can kill you or certainly keep you very sick.
+What they did not know is why cells change, mutate, multiply and attack good cells.
 It can be a virus, environmental poisoning, exposure over a long time to chemicals, or even a long period of stress or heredity.

 He said they just didn't know enough yet, so you throw everything that has helped in medical trials at it, and pray something sticks and helps.
 Hope, prayer and a positive attitude always help.

 So Mark helped with his treatment plan.
 Each day was a different menu, yoga or Tai Chi, journaling about his illness and what he would do when he was better.
 Then hypnotherapy where he visualized the disease leaving his body or he was fighting bad cells with good cells.

 He spent time in the pool exercising where the buoyancy of the water lowered the pain from his moving around.
 He drank a daily vitamin shake with antioxidants.
 Acupuncture helped the pain and there were narcotics if he needed them.
 His pump had been removed.